 According to Galleria, each branch is hand-fluffed three times and the colorful LED lights are tested twice before they are installed by crews who scale the giant structure.
 The tree is then topped by a 100-pound, 10-foot LED star that was the first of its kind in the United States.

-Though the tree was completed on Thursday, November 10, the center’s famed Grand Tree Lightings, which is marked by a spectacular ice-skating show and a fireworks finale, will not occur until noon Friday, November 25.
+After the tree was completed on Thursday, November 10, the official start of the Christmas season was marked with the center’s famed Grand Tree Lightings featuring a spectacular ice-skating show and a fireworks finale on Friday, November 25.

-This month will witness an exorbitant amount of decorations arriving on all three floors in the build-up to the big day.
-44 palm trees custom wrapped with 50,000 lights will begin lining Galleria’s third floor and a further 10 titanic trees festooned with 40,000 lights situated throughout the shopping Shangri-La.
+The center is now home to an exorbitant amount of decorations across all three floors in the build-up to the big day.
+44 palm trees custom wrapped with 50,000 lights now line Galleria’s third floor and a further 10 titanic trees festooned with 40,000 lights are situated throughout the shopping Shangri-La.

-Friday, November 25 will then see the exuberant free extravaganza kick off the official holiday season with performances from Olympic and Nationally recognized figure skaters and ice dancers as well as students from the Galleria Dallas Skate School.
-Missile Toes, Galleria’s famed ice-skating, back-flipping, pyrotechnic Santa Claus will also, of course, make his much-anticipated return to the tree’s surrounding ice rink.
+Friday, November 25 saw the exuberant free extravaganza kick off the official holiday season with performances from Olympic and Nationally recognized figure skaters and ice dancers as well as students from the Galleria Dallas Skate School.
+Missile Toes, Galleria’s famed ice-skating, back-flipping, pyrotechnic Santa Clause also, of course, made his much-anticipated return to the tree’s surrounding ice rink.

-The surrounding ice rink will be open for skaters throughout the month with exception of November 7-9 and with adapted hours November 25-26.
+The surrounding ice rink is now open for skaters throughout the month.
 More information on public skating hours at Galleria can be found here.

 Each year more skaters ice-skate around the tree than around the one at Rockefeller Center in New York City with many couples deciding to pop the question during the iconic seasonal experience.

 Several times each day the Illumination Celebration also sees 450,000 LED lights on the tree “dance” in time to specially orchestrated music.
 It’s one of many free shows and spectacles on offer at Galleria Dallas during the holiday season.
-Both Santa meet and greets at Santaland and the immersive holiday photo experience SNOWDAY will return on November 18.
+Both Santa meet and greets at Santaland and the immersive holiday photo experience SNOWDAY also returned on November 18.